Why do men abuse women?

 Adults are responsible for recognizing when their behaviors and attitudes are harmful to themselves or others and then doing the work to figure out how to stop.
 At some point, it no longer matters why he does what he does; it only matters whether he chooses to change and whether his partner is up for giving him another chance.

-71 Answers to the Question: Why are Men Abusive to Women?
+71 Answers to the Questions: Why do men hit women?
+Why are Men Abusive to Women?

 A combination of factors may work together to create an individual’s abusive behaviors and attitudes, or there may be one predominant reason.